karafka/karafka/README.md

 If you want to get started with Kafka and Karafka as fast as possible, then the best idea is to visit our [Getting started](https://github.com/karafka/karafka/wiki/Getting-started) guides and the [example apps repository](https://github.com/karafka/example-apps).

 We also maintain many [integration specs](https://github.com/karafka/karafka/tree/master/spec/integrations) illustrating various use-cases and features of the framework.

+## Want to Upgrade?
+LGPL is not for you?
+Want to help?

+I also sell Karafka Pro subscription.
+It includes commercial-friendly license, priority support, architecture consultations, and high throughput data processing-related features (under development).

+**25%** of the income will be distributed back to other OSS projects that Karafka uses under the hood.

+Help me provide high-quality open-source software.
+Please see the Karafka [homepage](https://karafka.io) for more details.

 ## Support